pjohnst5/CoolsterCodes/content/articles/sortsupport.md

 In data sets with very low cardinality (i.e, many duplicated items) SortSupport introduces some danger of worsening performance.
-With so many duplicates, the contents of abbreviated keys would often show equality, in which cases Postgres would often have to fall back to the authoritative comparator.
+With so many duplicates, the content of abbreviated keys would often show equality, in which cases Postgres would often have to fall back to the authoritative comparator.
 In effect, by adding SortSupport we would have added a useless additional comparison that